 Google will crawl 3 fields for keywords.
 These are your App Title, Short Description, and Long Description.
 App Store Optimization tools like App Radar help you research and find the best keywords for your app.

 Once you have your set of keywords, you’ll want to repeat them 3-5 times throughout these 3 fields.
-That’s because App Store Optimization in Google Play works similarly to SEO for Google Search.
+That’s because Google Play optimization can be seen as Google Play SEO.
 It will detect what your app is about and when to show your app in the search results based on terms and phrases that are prominent throughout your app store listing.

 App Icon, Screenshot, and Demo Video